angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 *Lists that utilise Experimental Frenzy as the primary engine to win.*

-The summary defines this sub-archetype pretty well. {{Experimental Frenzy}} is a very powerful card advantage engine that can, under the right circumstances, allow you to transform your entire deck into a Doomsday pile.
+The summary defines this sub-archetype pretty well. :card[Experimental Frenzy] is a very powerful card advantage engine that can, under the right circumstances, allow you to transform your entire deck into a Doomsday pile.
 If you cast a Doomsday with Frenzy active, you have a deterministic kill that can get through infinite life should you wish.
-The deck can pull off the same win methods as DDFT but also allows winning via infinite copies of {{Collective Brutality}}
-amongst other things (see example below).
+The deck can pull off the same win methods as DDFT but also allows winning via infinite copies of :card[Collective Brutality] amongst other things (see example below).

 <row variant="pile">{{!LED}} {{!LED}} {{!LED}} {{!CoBru}} {{!DD}}</row>

-Instead of using {{Burning Wish}} for additional copies of Doomsday, the deck uses cards like {{Lim-Dûl's Vault}} to act as tutor pieces prior to *going off* and facilitate the kill from an active Frenzy (as they let you stack the top of the deck you are playing from).
+Instead of using :card[Burning Wish] for additional copies of Doomsday, the deck uses cards like {{Lim-Dûl's Vault}} to act as tutor pieces prior to *going off* and facilitate the kill from an active Frenzy (as they let you stack the top of the deck you are playing from).